Bice Mizzi

 Bice Mizzi Vassallo (born Beatrix Vassallo, also known as Bice Vassallo and Bice Mizzi; 11 November 1899 – 22 February 1985) was a Maltese pianist, considered among the foremost pianists of her generation.
 She is also known as the daughter of composer Paolino Vassallo and Maria Anna nee Grech, and the wife of former Maltese Prime Minister Enrico Mizzi.

 Early life and education

-Bice Vassallo started her studies under the tutorage of her father, the Maltese composer Paolino Vassallo, a constant driving force in her early musical career.
+Bice Vassallo studied under father, the Maltese composer Paolino Vassallo, a constant driving force in her early musical career.
 Under his direction, she studied the piano and violin.
-He eventually guided her to choose between these two musical instruments.
-She chose the piano over the violin but nonetheless retained a love for the violin.

 Bice was awarded a distinction in both her examinations in Pianoforte (lower and higher division) from the Associated Board of the Royal Academy of Music and The Royal College of Music in 1908 and 1909 respectively.